 But recent technological advancements, starting perhaps with the smartphone, must be regarded as unprecedented even by historical standards.

 I’m talking about transhumanism.

 What is transhumanism?
-A couple of years ago, back in 2009, I advised the Pirate Party, who managed to earn two seats in the European Parliament.
-Within this by nature technocratic movement, the concept of transhumanism was often discussed and debated.
+A couple of years ago, in 2009, I advised the Pirate Party, which earned two seats in the European Parliament.
+Within this by-nature technocratic movement, transhumanism was often discussed and debated.

-I would argue that development is intrinsically inevitable — and that technology allowing for more information to flow is necessary.
-And there’s no shortage of trends that suggests that we might be on the cusp of a transhumanistic future.
+I would argue that development is intrinsically inevitable — and that technology allowing more information to flow is necessary.
+And no shortage of trends suggests we might be on the cusp of a transhumanistic future.

 What does it mean to extend the human experience with technology — or is it the other way around?
 Are we advancing technology with human experiences?

-Popular culture has been playing around with the idea of merging humanity with machines for centuries.
+Popular culture has been playing around with merging humanity with machines for centuries.
 Science fiction does tend to become a reality; we might already be well underway to becoming cyborgs:

 So, how close are we?
 I use Evernote as an external memory bank, an artificial extension of my brain made up of software and hardware working in sync with the living organism that is me.
-Does this make me a type of Cyborg?
-Wikipedia, in itself a kind of swarm technology, presents this argument:
+Does this make me a … cyborg?

 “An application programming interface (API) is a protocol intended to be used as an interface by software components to communicate with each other.
 An API may include specifications for routines, data structures, object classes, and variables.”